terramate-io/terramate/docs/why-stacks.md

 ## Others

-There are lots of other opinionated reasons why stacks would be a good option: stacks per environments or deploy region location, stacks per topic (IAM vs actual resources) and so on.
+There are lots of other opinionated reasons why stacks would be a good option: stacks per environment or deploy region location, stacks per topic (IAM vs actual resources) and so on.